 - Enter the license plate number.

-In the Entity name field, enter a name for the credential
+In the Entity name field, enter a name

 The following screen capture is for card credentials.
 The dialog box looks different if you selected PIN or License plate credentials.